FREE Dental Implant Consultation (including necessary x-rays)

 Orin came having knocked out his two front teeth playing rugby.
 Nothing can be more devastating than losing your front teeth.
 It required a little dental surgery placing 2 dental implants but the final results speak for themselves.

 Each tooth within the mouth serves a different purpose, but all of the teeth also work cohesively as one unit to provide support and structure.
 When a tooth is extracted or lost, this unit is weakened, causing a number of problems such as difficulties with eating and speaking and increased risk of tooth decay as teeth sprawl into the unoccupied space.
 Fortunately, restorative dentistry offers a potentially ideal solution to missing teeth in the form of dental implants.
-At his La Jolla and Rancho Santa Fe offices, serving all of San Diego County, Dr. Weston Spencer can use dental implants to secure individual dental crowns, a dental bridge, or even full-arch dentures, depending on the individual patient’s needs.
+At his La Jolla dental office, serving all of San Diego County, Dr. Weston Spencer can use dental implants to secure individual dental crowns, a dental bridge, or even full-arch dentures, depending on the individual patient’s needs.

 If you are missing one or more of your natural teeth, you owe it to yourself to investigate the possibilities of implant-supported restorations.
 To find out whether you are a suitable candidate for dental implants, please schedule your initial consultation with Dr. Spencer by contacting our restorative dentistry practice today.